 - Asking - By asking questions, information gathered about past medical history, present health, lifestyle and emotional state, which aids in further insight into the condition.

 - Physical examination - Palpation to specific areas and acupuncture points can reveal imbalances.

-Once the problem affecting the flow of Qi has been detected and corrected, the intelligent, energetic, self-healing powers within the body begin restoring health and balance to our lives.
+Once the problem affecting the flow of Qi has been detected and corrected, the creative, energetic, self-healing powers within the body begin restoring health and balance to our lives.

 Acupuncturists use various treatment methods to restore and maintain health.

 - Acupuncture is a therapy that inserts tiny, disposable, sterile needles gently into specific acupuncture points to stimulate the Qi circulation.

 - Herbs - Chinese herbal medicine draws from a pharmacopoeia of thousands of herbs for specific conditions.

 - Moxibustion - The dried leaf of mugwort is rolled into a stick or placed on the end of needles, then burned as a warming therapy during treatment.